All Products

 Document Center

-This topic describes how to use cGPU in a Container Service for Kubernetes (ACK) dedicated cluster that contains GPU-accelerated nodes after you install the ack-cgpu component.
+This topic describes how to use the cGPU feature in a dedicated GPU cluster after installing the ack-cgpu component.

 Prerequisites

-The ack-cgpu component is installed in your cluster.
-For more information, see Install ack-cgpu.
+Ensure that the ack-cgpu component is installed.
+For more information, see Install the ack-cgpu component.

 Usage notes